Israeli nationalists chant racist slogans in Jerusalem march

 The crowds, who were overwhelmingly young Orthodox Jewish men, were celebrating Jerusalem Day — an Israeli holiday that marks the capture of the Old City in the 1967 Mideast war.
 Palestinians see the event, which passes through the heart of the Muslim Quarter, as a provocation.
 Last year, the parade helped trigger an 11-day war with Gaza militants, and this year’s march drew condemnations from the Palestinians and neighboring Jordan.

-Israel said it deployed thousands of police and security forces for the event, and small scuffles between Jewish and Palestinian groups erupted inside the Old City before the parade began.
+Israel said it deployed thousands of police and security forces for the event, and violent scuffles between Jewish and Palestinian groups erupted inside the Old City before the parade began.

 Police cleared Palestinians out of the area, which is normally a bustling Palestinian thoroughfare.
-At one point, a drone flying a Palestinian flag flew overhead.
+At one point, a drone flying a Palestinian flag flew overhead before police intercepted it.

-Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing” and that Israel had made this clear “from the outset.”
-At the same time, he asked participants to celebrate in a “responsible and respectful manner.”
+Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing,” but also urged participants to celebrate in a “responsible and respectful manner.”

+Bennett later issued a statement instructing police to show “no tolerance” toward the racist groups.
+He described them as a “minority that came to set the area on fire” and vowed to prosecute violent extremists — a step that few Israeli governments have taken in the past.
+Foreign Minister Yair Lapid called the racist groups “a disgrace.”

 Thousands of people normally take part in the march through the Muslim Quarter, including some who shout out nationalistic or racist slogans toward the Palestinians, before making their way to the Western Wall in the Jewish Quarter on the other side of the Old City.